Curve Editor: Value Graph

 Modifiers:

-The same is true if this parameter is animated with keyframes, while undergoing modifications by adding a modifier.
+The same is true if this parameter is animated with keyframes, while undergoing modifications by adding a Modifier.

 Once again, a Noise Modifier is added to the keyframe animation: